archanamahajan/3d-box/README.md

 # 3d-box
-draw 3d box/cube using highchart
+draw 3d box/cube using highchart by Archana Mahajan

 This plugin lets you draw a 3d box/cube: